 What you can expect from your School

-The School is based in the Redmonds Building, in the heart of the bustling Mount Pleasant Campus and Liverpool’s growing Knowledge Quarter.
-Redmonds Building is shared by two Schools within the Faculty of Arts, Professional and Social Studies – Liverpool Screen School and the School of Law - and Liverpool Business School, making for a rich blend of student learning experiences.
+The School is based in the Redmonds Building, in the heart of the bustling Mount Pleasant Campus and Liverpool 's growing Knowledge Quarter.
+Redmonds Building is shared by two Schools within the Faculty of Arts, Professional and Social Studies - Liverpool Screen School and the School of Law - and Liverpool Business School, making for a rich blend of student learning experiences.
 The building is home to high quality lecture theatres and seminar rooms, a mock court room, social spaces, and a café.
-It is only a short walk from LJMU’s Aldham Robarts Library, which contains all the resources you will require for your studies, and is open 24 hours a day, seven days a week.
+It is only a short walk from LJMU's Aldham Robarts Library, which contains all the resources you will require for your studies.

 You will need:

 - a minimum 2:2 in a subject such as Law, Criminal Justice, Politics, Finance, Banking or Accounting

 - an equivalent professional qualification